Post–September 11 anti-war movement: Anti-war in Europe

 There was widespread and passionate support for the U.S. in Europe after the September 11 attacks, and little opposition to the invasion of Afghanistan and moves against the Al'Qaeda network.
 However, a large anti-war movement began to develop when the American government started agitating for an invasion of Iraq.
 Before and during the invasion and subsequent occupation of Iraq, opposition to George W. Bush the war was widespread in Europe.
-Many were angered by what was seen as a stubborn unilateralism.
+A number of people were angered by what was seen as a stubborn unilateralism.

 Some have speculated that European countries were against a war because of a resurgence of "anti-American" sentiment.
 Contributing to these feelings were the positions taken by the George W. Bush administration on international issues: for example, American policies on global warming and environmental protection, on the International Criminal Court, on pre-emptive attack, and what has long been perceived as a policy of stubborn unilateralism practiced by successive American governments culminating in the Bush administration and especially the neoconservatives within it.

 The commonly articulated reasons included: a belief that the UN process (including Hans Blix's inspections) should be allowed to reach its natural conclusion, an aversion to America's neo-con bellicosity, a belief that the threat posed by Iraq was being exaggerated, a preference for multilateralism, a belief that war might just "serve as a recruiting sergeant for Al-Qaida", and fear of the "fog of war" i.e. the uncertain and unpredictable consequences of invading another country.